Close

 Payment & Validity

-Fees payable in cash in US dollars at the Belarus Embassy in the United States.
+Embassy visa fees payable in cash in US dollars at Belarus embassies.
 E-visa payments made by Visa International or Mastercard Worldwide.
 E-visa validity: single-entry for up to 30 days.
-Standard visa validity: 30-90 days with extension possible through local migration offices.
+Standard visa validity: 30–90 days with extension possible through local migration offices.
 Registration required within 10 days of arrival for stays longer than 10 days.

 05